 Parking lots north to south are at Oak Avenue, Ocean Street, Island Way, Tamarack Avenue, North Ponto Beach, Ponto Road Parking, South Ponto Beach, and near La Costa Avenue.

-Parking lots belonging to California State Parks require a $10 fee during low-season, and a $15 fee in the high season.
+Parking lots belonging to California State Parks usually require a $10 fee during low season, and a $15 fee in the high season.
 There are facilities at some, but not all, of the beaches.
-The breakdown of each beach covers which ones have facilities and which don’t.
+Each beach’s breakdown covers which have facilities and which don’t.

 Camping

-If you’re planning to camp at South Carlsbad State Beach Campground (at Poinsettia Lane), you’ll need to make reservations in advance.
+If you plan to camp at South Carlsbad State Beach Campground (at Poinsettia Lane), you must make reservations in advance.
 Note that they don’t accept RVs or trailers longer than 35 feet.
+Dogs are allowed at the campground but not on the beach.

 Surfing